 People in Illinois who heat their homes with natural gas (about 80 percent of households) paid hundreds of dollars more in the winter of 2021-22, compared with the previous winter.
 It was the most expensive cold season since 2008-09.
 This winter could be worse, as prices continue to be elevated for the 2022-23 winter heating season.

 Why are we seeing high bills?

-Consumers are getting hit with a “double-whammy”–higher charges on both the supply and delivery sides of gas bills.
+Consumers are getting hit with a “double-whammy”–higher than average charges on both the supply and delivery sides of gas bills.